 The x-ray tech’s eyes grew even darker, if that were possible.

 “The bat had to have its wing splinted for two months.
-Has anyone ever told your eyes look like black holes?”
+The petting zoo wasn’t my best date idea.
+Has anyone ever told you your eyes look like black holes?”

 “What?”
 A mouse pen slipped from Robby’s fingers as she stilled.
 “Um.
 No.”